 Cross-cut shredding is similar to traditional strip-cut shredding, but it cuts paper into much smaller pieces.

-In a cross-cutter serrated blades are placed in two sets facing opposite directions, and when moving simultaneously paper is cut into confetti-like pieces.
+Cross-cutter serrated blades are placed in two sets facing opposite directions.
+When moving simultaneously, paper is cut into confetti-like pieces.

-The primary security benefit from cross-cut shredding is how difficult—if not impossible—it is for the tiny shreds to be reassembled and their information stolen.
+The primary security benefit from cross-cut shredding is how difficult—if not impossible—it is for the tiny shreds to reassemble and their information stolen.

-While on one hand there’s computer software made to reconstruct strip-cut paper, cross-cut shredders cut a single piece of paper into 400+ pieces and a micro-cutter creates 2,000+ paper shreds, leaving even sophisticated software useless.
+While on one hand, there’s computer software made to reconstruct strip-cut paper.
+On the other hand, cross-cut shredders cut a single piece of paper into 400+ pieces and a micro-cutter creates 2,000+ paper shreds, leaving even sophisticated software useless.